-- (i) \$300 Caps Exchange Traded \$300 Exchange Traded Caps are valued using the Exchange quoted prices. - (ii) Caps over the counter- Over the counter \$300 caps are valued using a mean reversion jump diffusion model incorporating historical pool price outcomes and broker provided cap curves.
-Where positions are held in periods beyond the curve, the curve is extended accordingly (refer Note 12(d)ii). - (iii) Swaptions Over-The-Counter Swaptions are valued applying a Black Scholes 76 methodology incorporating broker quoted forward curves.
-Volatility is calculated based on market implied volatility. - (iv) Exchange traded Swaptions are valued applying the fair value on the exchange.
+Туре Methods and assumptions Swaps Over the counter swaps are valued using broker quoted forward curves.
+Where positions are held in periods beyond the curve, the curve is extended accordingly (refer Note 12(d)ii).
+Exchange traded swaps are valued using the Exchange quoted prices.
+Caps \$300 Exchange traded caps are valued using the Exchange quoted prices.
+Over the counter \$300 caps are valued using a mean reversion jump diffusion model incorporating historical pool price outcomes and broker provided cap curves.
+Where positions are held in periods beyond the curve, the curve is extended accordingly (refer Note 12(d)ii).
+Swaptions Over-The-Counter swaptions are valued applying a Black Scholes 76 methodology incorporating broker quoted forward curves.
+Volatility is calculated based on market implied volatility.
+Exchange traded swaptions are valued applying the fair value on the exchange.
+Large-scale generation certificates (LGCs) LGC positions which are held for trading are valued using a curve derived from externally sourced broker quotes.
+Where positions are held in periods beyond the curve, the curve is extended accordingly.
+Small-scale technology certificates (STCs) STC positions which are held for trading are valued using a curve derived from externally sourced broker quotes.
+Where positions are held in periods beyond the curve, the curve is extended accordingly.